marlonmetal/avalanche-docs/docs/specs/coreth-atomic-transaction-serialization.md

 An EVM Input contains an `address`, `amount`, `assetID`, and `nonce`.

 - **`Address`** is the EVM address from which to transfer funds.
-- **`Amount`** is the amount of the asset to be transferred (specified in nAVAX for AVAX and the smallest denomination for all other assets).
+- **`Amount`** is the amount of the asset to be transferred (specified in nMETAL for METAL and the smallest denomination for all other assets).
 - **`AssetID`** is the ID of the asset to transfer.
 - **`Nonce`** is the nonce of the EVM account exporting funds.